 This award-winning protein powder is hydrolyzed so it can be digested extremely fast.
 It is gluten-free, has only one gram of sugar, and has less than one gram of fat.

-Syntha-6 Whey Protein Powder is one of the best tasting protein powders on the market.
+BSN Syntha-6 Edge Low Carb Protein is one of the best tasting protein powders on the market.
 It is made with an exclusive flavor technology by BSN.
 This protein powder has 22 grams of protein and five grams of fiber per serving.

 The protein powder also boasts 10 grams of essential amino acids per serving.
 Not only is this protein powder great to drink after workouts, but it can be consumed at any time during the day or night.